xzdene01/VIN/README.md

 6. Console will close itself
 7. Try out your new shaders!

+**Afetr running the demo delete the folder withraw shader, or it will be compiled again !!!**

 ### Other way

 Sadly I have not found a better way to use custom user-defined shaders in my game.
 If you have any ideas please let me know and I will gladly implemet them.